I eat exclusively meat.

 In early 2013 a reckless general medical practitioner prescribed me enough antibiotics to mess up my gut microbiome.
 This lead to what was then a mild folliculitis to become severe chronic folliculitis with chronic seborrhoeic dermatitis following suit.

 I suffered with this condition for over 4 years, and saw plethora of dermatologists (who knew naught but to prescribe ever more antibiotics).
-Then, just within two weeks of going on the carnivore diet (beef, salt and pepper) I was cured 95%.
+Then, just within two weeks of going on the carnivore diet (beef, salt and pepper) my symptoms reduced to about 95%.

 Is it safe?

 The carnivore diet provides all the nutrients and is (anecdotally) safe to do long-term.
 In fact, meat is the only nutritionally complete food.

 One ought to pay lip service to general nutritional wisdom as they are laced with an anti-meat bias (see below) using problematic epidemiological studies where, depending on the researcher’s nutritional bias, one can establish any food item to be problematic.
 For a telling instance of how biased our health organizations can be, refer to Dr. David M Klurfeld’s report of his experience with a WHO working group:

 - [Dr. David M Klurfeld] was on the World Health Organization working group to decide if meat causes cancer in 2015 with a bunch of vegetarians and vegans and says it was the most frustrating professional experience of his life